How to (actually) achieve your money goals this year

 Setting goals forces you to reflect on your life and think about what you really want.
 What will make you happy?
 Where do you want to be in 5, 10, 20 years from now?
 While money itself probably won’t make you happy, it’ll give you a means of obtaining the things that will satisfy you.
 Not to mention the feelings of control and safety that a strong grasp on your money gives you.

-With specific plans in place, you’ll be more likely to succeed (found that the 14% of people who actually had goals were 10 times more successful than people without goals).
+With specific plans in place, you’ll be more likely to succeed (this study found that the 14% of people who actually).
 If you’re not working towards anything, you’re likely to spend aimlessly (aka, more than you should) and end up with few savings.
 Setting goals is a simple way to guide your focus and track your progress.